sleepydragoon/ENC4265/manual.md

 - Cut: Removes the selected area and copies it to the clipboard.

 # Touch Gestures and Shortcuts
-Touch Gestures allow for easy access to tools such as rotate and zoom, undo and redo, clearing layers, and more.
+Touch Gestures allow easy access to tools such as rotate and zoom, undo and redo, clearing layers, and more.

 ## Touch to Paint
 - Use your finger or Apple Pencil to paint on the canvas.